Community Social Workers

 For example, a social worker employed by an advocacy group might spend time applying for grants, while someone employed to oppose the development of a waste treatment plant might spend more time researching alternatives and talking to local politicians and citizens.

-If a community social worker works internationally, he or she might create programs to help the local community or research infrastructures that could beneficially shape the area.
+If a community social worker works internationally, he or she might create programs to help the local community or research infrastructure that could benefit the area.
 Job titles vary immensely, but generally include director, coordinator or specialist.

 What’s the Difference Between a BSW and MSW?

-Community social workers will require a minimum of a Bachelor of Social Work (BSW).
+Many community social work roles often start with a Bachelor of Social Work (BSW), though specific requirements vary by employer, setting, and state.
 Those seeking more advanced positions will require a Master of Social Work (MSW).
 There are some differences in what types of jobs someone with a BSW is eligible for versus someone with an MSW.

 Generally, a BSW allows you to work in entry-level jobs.
-The degree allows students to become generalists in their field and they might end up working for a nonprofit, for the government, or for a community.
-According to NASW, approximately 12.5% of BSW graduates work directly with communities.
+The degree allows students to become generalists in their field and might lead them to work for a nonprofit, the government, or a community.
+In the largest national survey of licensed social workers to date, ASWB estimated that more than 94% of licensed social workers were MSW holders, while about 6.45% were in the bachelor’s practice category.

-An MSW is required for students interested in more specialized fields, work that is more advanced, or working abroad.
+An MSW is required for students interested in more specialized fields, advanced work, or work abroad.
 Those with a master’s degree are able to offer advanced mental health services to the community — assuming the program has a clinical focus, and the graduate obtains the appropriate license to practice.
 Individuals with MSWs are often the leaders of community movements, using their expertise to guide the community.

 Graduates with a BSW more commonly play critical roles within community movements.